-BSC5305 Gross Anatomy III (4.75 credits)
+BSC5306 Human Morphology III (4.5 credits)

-This course covers the regional anatomy of the thorax, abdomen, pelvis, and perineum.
-The anatomical structure, function and relationships of the bones, joints, muscles, blood vessels, nerves and viscera in each region are examined in detail.
+Foundational course for healthcare students focusing on the regional anatomy of the thorax, abdomen, pelvis, and perineum.
+Anatomical structure, function and relationships of the bones, joints, muscles, vessels, nerves, and viscera in each region are examined in detail from both a gross and a histological perspective, and as appropriate, developmental processes will be explored.
 Clinical correlations and applications are introduced throughout the course.
-Prosected cadavers are utilized to enable observation and review of previously dissected specimens pertinent to the regions of focus.
+Prosected cadavers enable observation and review of the anatomy.
 (4+1.5)

-BSC5309 Physiology I (5 credits)
+BSC5307 Neuroscience II (4.5 credits)